 In this module you will study two plays in the original Latin and read widely in translation from the surviving complete plays of Plautus and Terence.
 We will use Amy Richlin’s subaltern reading of Plautine theatre as a springboard to a wider investigation of ancient Roman comedy.
 We will critique the thesis that the plays represent a form of slave theatre, produced of, by, and for, unfree communities.
 Incorporating questions of language, performance, and reception, we will explore how these texts appear to give voice and agency to Rome’s disenfranchised while critiquing the behaviour and values of its rich and powerful.
 We will combine our reading of selected texts with the work of some modern theorists in order to place issues of humour, anger, and power centre stage.

 - Professor Anna Chahoud, Dr Charlie Kerrigan

 - Semester 1

 - Contact Hours:

-- 22 (one lecture and one reading class per week)
+- 33 (two lectures/seminars and one language lab per week)